 - a.
-The grade shall not be elevated or reduced within the CRZ of trees to be preserved without the Planning Official's authorization based on recommendations from a Qualified Professional Arborist in compliance with ANSI A300 Part 5 Standard Practices for the Management of Trees and Shrubs During Site Planning, Site Development and Construction. - b.
+The grade shall not be elevated or reduced within the CRZ of trees to be preserved without the Planning Official's authorization based on recommendations from a qualified professional in compliance with ANSI A300 Part 5 Standard Practices for the Management of Trees and Shrubs During Site Planning, Site Development and Construction. - b.
 If the grade adjacent to a preserved tree is raised such that it could slough or erode into the tree's CRZ, it shall be permanently stabilized to prevent soil erosion and suffocation of the roots. - c.
 The applicant shall not install an impervious surface within the CRZ of any tree to be retained without the authorization of the Planning Official.
 The Planning Official may require specific construction methods and/or use of aeration devices to ensure the tree's survival and to minimize the potential for root-induced damage to the impervious surface. - d.
 To the greatest extent practical, utility trenches shall be located outside of the CRZ of trees to be retained.
-The Planning Official may require that utilities be tunneled under the roots of trees to be retained if the Planning Official determines that trenching would significantly reduce the chances of the tree's survival. - e.
+The Planning Official may require that utilities be tunneled under the roots of trees to be retained if the Planning Official determines that trenching would significantly reduce the chances of the tree's survival - e.
 Trees and other vegetation to be retained shall be protected from erosion and sedimentation.
 Clearing operations shall be conducted so as to expose the smallest practical area of soil to erosion for the least possible time.
 To control erosion, it is encouraged that shrubs, ground cover and stumps be maintained on the individual lots, where feasible. - 4.
-Directional Felling.
-Directional felling of trees shall be used to avoid damage to trees designated for retention. - 5.
+Directional Felling, Directional felling of trees shall be used to avoid damage to trees designated for retention. - 5.
 Additional Requirements.
 The Planning Official may require additional tree protection measures that are consistent with accepted urban forestry industry practices, including maintenance pursuant to KZC 95.51.

-95.34 Tree Replacement Standards Related to Development Activity tree retention may exceed the standards in subsection (1) of this code section.
+95.34 Tree Replacement Standards Related to Development Activity

+This section establishes the minimum tree planting requirements for development permits using a tree credit system.
+This section does not establish a maximum retention standard for existing trees.
+Required tree retention may exceed the standards in subsection (1) of this code section.
 Single-Family Dwellings, Short Plats, Subdivisions, Two/Three-Unit Homes, Cottage/Carriage Dwellings, and Accessory Structures